jatupan1989/boomjum1989/How-does-HTTP-Switchboard-compares-to-Ghostery-or-Disconnect-concerning-privacy?.md

 | `cdn.api.twitter.com`                   | ✔              |                |            |        |
 | `s.c.lnkd.licdn.com`                    | ✔              |                |            |        |

 <sub>Note: In the case of HTTPSB, there was a hit on `static-serve.appspot.com` because images are whitelisted by default when using out-of-the-box settings.
 But users can, if they choose so, block specifically `static-serve.appspot.com` with a single click in the matrix.
-This is not possible with the two other blockers.</sub>
+This is not possible with Disconnect and Ghostery.
+It is possible with AdBlock+ if you don't mind [geeky stuff](https://adblockplus.org/en/filters).</sub>

 ***